To learn more about the Innovation Space, email us at firstname.lastname@example.org or call (937) 328-0204.

 We start by putting the community at the heart of what we do, and focus on people's hopes for their community.

 Go Into the Community

-Using tools such as Community Gardens and Community Conversations, we listen to people talk about their hopes, their concerns, and ideas for action moving forward.
-We take this information and summarize it into what's called a Community Narrative.
+Using tools such as Community Gardens and Community Conversations, we listen as people share their hopes, concerns, and ideas for action moving forward.
+We take this information and summarize it into a Community Narrative.